l

 Finally, we’re all set to go.
 From Swizzy’s Luzern to France’s Le Hohwald.

-Quickly we find a site to camp where the focus is about Flammkuchen and beer – not on the echoes of recent history.
+There, quickly we find a site to camp where the focus is about Flammkuchen and beer – not on the echoes of recent history.

 On to the the next memorial of ideology, power obsession, and hubris.
 The massive Fort of Mutzig, built 40 years earlier by German Emperor Wilhelm II.
-Apart from costing a fortune in tax payers’ money that was desperately needed for more constructive purposes, this enormous construction ended up having a significant impact on WW 1: the Frenchies were so intimidated by it that they never dared to attack it.
+Apart from costing a fortune in tax payers’ money that was desperately needed for more constructive purposes, this enormous construction didn´t end up having a significant impact on WW 1: the Frenchies were so intimidated by it that they never dared to attack it.
 Instead, they simply bypassed the fort to reconquer Alsace.

 Consequently, this massive defence machinery uniquely served as a damp, cold, and cramped quarter for brave German soldiers, offering no opportunities for heroic deaths for Emperor and fatherland.